bohua/nprinting-sense-on-demand/README.md

 # nprinting-sense-on-demand
 NPrinting On-demand extension for Qlik Sense.
-This extension is a part of dashboard bundle, delivered with Qlik Sense November 2018.
+This extension is a part of dashboard bundle, first delivered with Qlik Sense November 2018.

 # Get Started